wso2/observability-resources/README.md

 ## VM-based environments

-1. Create a `Config.toml` file the below content and set a environment variable named `BAL_CONFIG_FILES` to point to the `Config.toml` file path.
+1. Create a `Config.toml` file with the below content and set a environment variable named `BAL_CONFIG_FILES` to point to the `Config.toml` file path.
 ```
 [ballerina.observe]
 tracingEnabled=true